A List of Today’s Best Alternative R&B Artists

 Alternative R&B is a sub-genre spearheaded by artists like Erykah Badu, D’Angelo and Frank Ocean, whose experiments pushed R&B into new directions.
 Inherently restless and often hard to pin down, alternative R&B marks a stylistic shift that you know when you hear it.
 It’s music that can’t be put in a box, more experimental than it’s traditional R&B counterparts.

 For me, alternative R&B is a distillation of the best parts of what I like about R&B as a genre.
 In the interest of expanding your musical horizons, here’s a rundown of some of today’s best-kept secrets in the field of alternative R&B. While many remain underground and under the radar, I think they’re poised for big things in the near future.

 Related Reads: Indie Artists To Watch In 2022

 April + Vista

 April + VISTA is a Washington D.C-based duo that toggles between wildly disparate worlds: April George’s classically trained violin and piano skills are met head-on with mattVISTA’s production chops, creating lush soundscapes that fuse string arrangements with dense textures and captivating storytelling.
-Their latest album, Pit of Dreams, was one of our favorites of 2021, a forward-thinking alternative R&B album full of swelling sounds and intricate arrangements fused with lingering elements of alt-rock, soul and classical, lending itself to a genre-bending sound that is at once nostalgic and new.
+Their 2021 album, Pit of Dreams, was one of my favorites of the year, a forward-thinking alternative R&B album full of swelling sounds and intricate arrangements fused with lingering elements of alt-rock, soul and classical, lending itself to a genre-bending sound that is at once nostalgic and new.

 Related Reads: Endless Crate’s Best Albums of 2021

 The title of Sam Houston’s debut album under his BLK Odyssy moniker is a nod to the influence that old soul has had on his music.
 BLK VINTAGE taps into a potent combination of politically-charged anthems, party-ready funk jams, and top-down, head-bobbing beats that’s an incredibly impactful blend.
 From the opening track to the last, Houston bursts into the world with thoughtful, vulnerable messages, singing with a sultry tone over production that ripples with jazz, soul, funk and gospel inspiration.